-Patients were also invited to give feedback through an annual patient satisfaction survey, a suggestions box in the waiting area, and through the distribution of ad hoc patient feedback forms throughout the year.
-The information received demonstrated that patients were highly satisfied with the care they received.
+Patients were also invited to give feedback through a patient satisfaction survey and a 'guest book' situated in the reception area.
+The information received demonstrated that patients were highly satisfied with their care.

 Are services well-led?

 Governance arrangements

 The governance arrangements for this location were robust.
 There was a comprehensive system of policies, protocols and procedures in place covering all of the clinical governance criteria expected in a dental practice.
 The systems and processes were maintained in an orderly fashion with files that were regularly reviewed and completed.
 Records, including those related to patient care and treatments, as well as staff employment, were kept accurately.